openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 ### `headlessAuth`

-For debugging authentication, it can be useful to perform the browser automation with a different setting for [Puppeteer's `headless` option](https://github.com/puppeteer/puppeteer#default-runtime-settings).
-By default, this is set to `true`.
+When debugging authentication, it can be useful to see the browser window in which the OpenID Connect authentication tests take place.
+This setting configures [Puppeteer's `headless` option](https://github.com/puppeteer/puppeteer#default-runtime-settings), which can be set to `false` to show the browser window.
+By default, this is set to `true`, so that the browser window is hidden.

 ```json
   "headlessAuth": true,